Chrysaoros/Expanding_cards/README.md

 # Expanding_cards
-Expanding image cards on click
-Can serve as a site widget
+Expanding image cards on click, can serve as a site widget.